RuanLucasGD/MMV-Docs/source/creating_vehicle.rst

 Creating a Bullet
 ^^^^^^^^^^^^^^^^^

 A bullet is nothing more than a prefab.
 An object with a **RigidBody** and a **collider** marked as a **trigger**.
-Following the image configuration. **The bullet must have a projectile component**.
-In it there are not so many properties other than explosion effects that you can add, that's because the main properties of the projectile is done by the **shot manager**.
+Following the image configuration.
+The bullet must have a **projectile component**.
+It doesn't have as many properties other than explosion particles and sound that you can add, that's because the main properties of the projectile is done by the **shot manager** that is in the vehicle.

 .. figure:: images/creating_vehicle/bullet.jpg
     :alt: 0%